 A great reason to add Bing to your SEO strategy and make a conscious effort not to overlook Bing is because fewer of your competitors are vying for ranking position on Bing.

 This makes sense.
-With most marketers flocking to Google because it has such a large share of search traffic, there are fewer competitors on Bing.
-And because you're in direct competition with fewer businesses, you're more likely to get a higher spot in search results and a bigger share of eyeballs and targeted web traffic on Bing than you will get on Google.
+With most marketers flocking to Google because it has such a large share of search traffic, there are fewer competitors on Bing organic rankings.
+And because you're in direct competition with fewer businesses, you're more likely to get a higher spot in search results and a bigger share of eyeballs and targeted web traffic on well-optimized Bing sites than you will get on Google.

 Bing traffic converts better than Google's.